Counseling Services

 Counseling Staff Roles

-Each of the three rolesschool counselor, school psychologist and family-school liaisonhas an important impact on the emotional health and well-being of students.
+Each role has an important impact on the emotional health and well-being of students.
 There are some areas in which services overlap, and there are some distinctions between each role as well.
 Regardless of titles, counseling staff members seamlessly work together as a team, both within the schools and districtwide, regularly consulting with one another to support students and families.

 School Counselors